-As you might expect, smaller guitar types have less volume but more comfortable to play for smaller framed people.
+As you might expect, smaller guitar types have less volume but are more comfortable to play for smaller framed people.
 For example, most young children would find a Jumbo or Dreadnought acoustic guitar challenging to handle and play.

-Scale-length is another crucial consideration when choosing a guitar.
+Scale length is another crucial consideration when choosing a guitar.
 Scale-length not only playability but tonality also.

 Acoustic guitar sizes